andy-h0113/class-bingo-frontend/README.md

 Connected API has been deprecated.
 Supabase was used to host the database, but their connection method was changed from IPv4 to IPv6, and stopped support of direct database connection.

-For a version of the app that "works" without the API, check the branch "test_branch".

 API link: https://github.com/andy-h0113/class-bingo